Seagate/cortx/doc/S3ServerQuickStart.md

 (For phase 1) The latest code which is getting evolved and contributed is on the github.
 Seagate contributors will be referencing, cloning and committing their code to/from this https://github.com/Seagate/cortx-s3server

-To simply pull the code in which to build `git clone --recursive "https://github.com/Seagate/cortx-s3server" -b dev`
+To simply pull the code in which to build `git clone --recursive "https://github.com/Seagate/cortx-s3server" -b main`

 Following steps will make your access to server hassle free.
 1. From here on all the steps needs to be followed as the root user.